lorin/resilience-engineering/intro.md

 engineering*, aimed at software engineers.
 I've tried to organize a few key papers into themes.
 These papers should be accessible to casual readers.

-## Definition of resilience

-A good place to start is to read about what *resilience* means.
-Of course, different people tend use the word *resilience* to mean different things.
+## What is resilience?

+Let's start by defining what *resilience* means.
+The extremely influential researcher David Woods defines *resilient* organizations as those that can adapt effectively to surprise.

+Note that when we use techniques such as retries, fallbacks, circuit breakers, bulkheads, and adaptive concurrency limits, we're designing our system to gracefully handle known failure modes.
+Woods refers to this as **robustness**, not resilience.
+Robustness captuers how well we handle troubles that we can foresee (known unknowns).
+Resilience capture how well we can handle troubles that we did not foresee (unknown unknowns).

-The extremely influential researcher David Woods sees *resilient* organizations as those that can adapt effectively to surprise.
-[Four concepts for resilience and the implications for the future of resilience engineering](https://www.researchgate.net/publication/276139783_Four_concepts_for_resilience_and_the_implications_for_the_future_of_resilience_engineering) by Woods discusses four different common usages of the term *resilience*, as well as his preferred definitions.
+[Four concepts for resilience and the implications for the future of resilience engineering](https://www.researchgate.net/publication/276139783_Four_concepts_for_resilience_and_the_implications_for_the_future_of_resilience_engineering) by Woods discusses four different common usages of the term *resilience*, and describes why he considers *robustness* to be a separate concept.

 Another very readable paper on how Woods defines resilience is [Resilience is a verb](https://www.researchgate.net/publication/329035477_Resilience_is_a_Verb).